theassyrian/Sqraper/README.md

 When viewing via GitHub view this README.md as RAW for proper formatting.

-Version 1.3.7: Added offPeakSleepBetweenNewQPostChecks and bogusTrips to the config file.

-Version 1.2.0 released 11/22/2019 @ 5:30PM EST. The previous STRING type configuration item "qTrip" is now obsolete.
-It has been replaced with an ARRAY type configuration item named "qTrips".
-You can now enter more than one trip code.
-This is to ensure that when Q changes trip codes that you get posts that you may have missed on a previous trip as well as posts made with the new trip.

-Version 1.1.0 released 11/21/2019 @ 6:20PM EST. This version corrects code for the following and confirms proper functioning of the following:

-	1) Includes any media contained with the post and adds them to the element "media".
-	2) Downloads any images found in the post and optionally uploads them via FTP.
-	3) Includes any posts referenced within the main post and adds them to the element "references".
-	4) Also locates and adds any media in the referenced post to a "media" element within the "references" element.
-	5) Referenced posts and any media within them dig down two levels deep.

-IF YOU HAVE DOWNLOADED PRIOR VERSIONS IT IS ESSENTIAL YOU REPLACE THEM WITH THIS VERSION for "media" or "references" to work!

 -----------------

 The goal and intent of this project is in short, redundancy and community.
 As of the date of publishing, as far as I am aware,